Start9Labs/documentation/site/source/service-guides/lightning/fully-noded-lnd.rst

 - iOS
 - macOS

 #.
-Download Fully Noded from the Apple app store.
+Download Fully Noded from the Apple App Store.
 #.
 Log into your Start9 server UI and select Services -> LND -> Properties.
 #.
 Click the QR code icon next to "LND Connect REST URL" to display the QR code and scan/copy this with your iPhone/mac.
 #.
 Press "SAVE"